-- If you realize your mouse is pregnant, do a thorough cleaning to prepare for the new arrivals.
+If you realize your mouse is pregnant, do a thorough cleaning to prepare for the new arrivals.
 However, once the babies are born, don't clean the cage for a while.
-Leave it alone for the first 10-14 days (you can spot clean really wet spots if absolutely necessary, but avoid disturbing the nest).
+Leave it alone for the first 10 to 14 days (you can spot clean really wet spots if absolutely necessary, but avoid disturbing the nest).

 If you have other female mice in the cage, it may be fine to leave them in the cage, as they will often help care for a litter.
 However, sometimes another female will try to take over a litter or cause other interference, so make sure other females are helping and not hindering the new mom.
 If you have a male mouse, though, now is the time to move him out, both to prevent both another pregnancy (which can happen shortly after birth) and to make sure he doesn't interfere with mom raising the litter (which is uncommon but possible).

 The baby mice will be ready for weaning at about 3 weeks of age, and it is best to separate the male pups into one group and the females into another at this point.